ShitaoTang/WhisperXUI/README.md

 Ensure models/ contains at least one model (e.g. ggml-base.en.bin).
 If not, download it manually or via models/download-ggml-model.sh.
 You can check the [whisper.cpp documentation](https://github.com/ggerganov/whisper.cpp) for more details.

+**⚠️Note:** `gen.sh` uses whisper.cpp/models/ggml-base.en.bin for transcription.
+If you want to apply other models, just download it and rewrite the path in `gen.sh`.

 ### 3. Install MPV

 - On macOS: